ryantd42/NY-Legislative-Git/2023/A4071B-2023/bill.md

  RELATION TO THE IMPLEMENTATION OF THIS SECTION, IN THE PRIOR YEAR; AND
   V.  THE  TOTAL COST TO THE STATE TO IMPLEMENT THE REQUIREMENTS OF THIS SECTION.
-  3. FOR THE PURPOSES OF THIS SECTION "COVERED  PUBLIC  BUILDING"  SHALL MEAN  A  PUBLIC BUILDING AS DEFINED IN SECTION TWO OF THIS CHAPTER, THAT

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07734-02-3
+  LBD07734-04-4
- A. 4071--A  2
+ A. 4071--B  2

- IS DETERMINED BY THE COMMISSIONER OF GENERAL SERVICES TO BE OPEN TO  THE PUBLIC.
-FOR PURPOSES OF THIS SECTION "COVERED PUBLIC BUILDING" SHALL NOT MEAN  ACADEMIC BUILDINGS, DORMITORIES, AND OTHER FACILITIES OF THE STATE UNIVERSITY SYSTEM.
+  3. FOR THE PURPOSES OF THIS SECTION "COVERED  PUBLIC  BUILDING"  SHALL MEAN  A  PUBLIC BUILDING AS DEFINED IN SECTION TWO OF THIS CHAPTER, THAT IS DETERMINED BY THE COMMISSIONER OF GENERAL SERVICES TO BE OPEN TO  THE PUBLIC.
+FOR PURPOSES OF THIS SECTION "COVERED PUBLIC BUILDING" SHALL NOT MEAN  ANY STATE UNIVERSITY OF NEW YORK BUILDINGS, CITY UNIVERSITY OF NEW YORK BUILDINGS, OR ANY BUILDINGS OWNED OR LEASED BY A SCHOOL DISTRICT.
   § 2.
 This act shall take effect one year after it shall have become  a law.